-- 5.1 Specialists must show that they have kept abreast of legal developments in B&C law by accumulating public and/or private CPD points. - 5.2 Other than participating in Singapore Institute of Legal Education (SILE)-accredited programmes, the CPD criteria can be met by participating in other activities including, but not limited to, teaching, guest lecturing or being on a discussion panel in a course, seminar or conference, conducting in-house seminars, authoring, contributing and/or editing publications and post-graduate degree studies at a reputable institution in the said practice area. - 5.3 To assist them in calculating the required 6 public and/or private CPD points, the following table provides an inexhaustive list of activities and their respective points.
+- 5.1 Specialists must show that they have kept abreast of legal developments in the practice for which they are seeking reaccreditation by accumulating public and/or private CPD points. - 5.2 Other than participating in Singapore Institute of Legal Education (SILE)-accredited programmes, the CPD criteria can be met by participating in other non-SILE accredited activities (local and overseas) including, but not limited to, attending, teaching, guest lecturing or being on a discussion panel in a course, seminar or conference, conducting inhouse seminars, authoring, contributing and/or editing publications and post-graduate degree studies at a reputable institution in the said practice area. - 5.3 To assist them in calculating the required 6 public and/or private CPD points, the following table provides an inexhaustive list of activities and their respective points. - 5.4 For the full list of public and private CPD activities and points that can be included in the application, please refer to the Singapore Institute of Legal Education Continuing Professional Development Scheme Guide.

-Activity Points Attending a conference, lecture, seminar, course or workshop relating to B&C law 1 point per hour Lecturing or participated as a panellist at a conference, lecture, seminar, course or workshop including in-house relating to B&C law 3 points per hour Teaching or contributing in various roles in the preparatory course in B&C law for the Singapore Bar examinations Subject Coordinator or Deputy Subject Coordinator - 8 points per session Tutor - 2 points per practice session, workshop or class conducted Instructional Designer - 2 points for developing teaching materials for each practice session, workshop or class FMS Mentor - 6 points per session Lecturer - 1 point per 0.5 hour Attending an in-house seminar on B&C law 1 point per hour Reviewing a multimedia, Internet-based, audio-visual, audio or video programme or material relating to B&C law 1 point per hour (minimum programme length of 20 minutes) Writing an article relating to B&C law that is published in an approved publication (as defined by the latest Guidelines on the Continuing Professional Development Scheme) 1 point for the first 1,000 words; 0.5 point for every subsequent block of 500 words Serving as a member of any committee, sub- committee, working party or advisory panel of Law Society of Singapore, SAL or legal professional body related to B&C law for at least four months Maximum 2 points per year for all committees served
+Activity Points Attending a conference, lecture, seminar, course or workshop in Singapore, overseas or online asynchronously 1 point per hour Lecturing or participating as a panellist at a conference, lecture, seminar, course or workshop including inhouse 3 points per hour Teaching or contributing in various roles in the preparatory course for the Singapore Bar examinations Parts A and B, Foreign Practitioner Examination (FPE) Subject Coordinator or Deputy Subject Coordinator - 8 points per session Tutor/Facilitator - 2 points per practice session, seminar, workshop or class conducted Instructional Designer - 2 points for developing teaching materials for each practice session, workshop or class Lecturer - 1 point per 0.5 hour External Examiner - 2 points per examination session FPE: Chief/Principal Examiner - 8 points per session Attending an inhouse seminar or training 1 point per hour Reviewing a multimedia, Internet-based, audiovisual, audio or video structured programme or material 1 point per hour (minimum programme length of 20 minutes) Writing an article relating to that is published in an approved publication (as defined by Guidelines on the SILE Continuing Professional Development Scheme) 1 point for the first 1,000 words; 0.5 point for every subsequent block of 500 words

+Serving as a member of any committee, subcommittee, working party or advisory panel of Law Society of Singapore, SAL or legal professional body for at least four months

+Maximum 2 points per year for all committees served